AwalaApp/codelabs/codelabs/android-centralised.md

 ![](./images/android-centralised/android-studio-project-template.png)

-In the final screen, make sure to leave Kotlin as the programming language and API 21 as the minimum Android SDK.
+In the final screen, make sure to leave Kotlin as the programming language and API 26 as the minimum Android SDK ([we plan to restore support for API 21-25 soon](https://github.com/relaycorp/awala-endpoint-android/issues/87)).

 ![](./images/android-centralised/android-studio-project-config.png)